Chessray/henrys-shopping-basket/README.md

 ## Usage

 The command line interaction guides you through building the shopping basket.
 Currently, you can only build one basket per run and only add new entries to this one.

+### Adding a shopping item to the basket

+1. Enter `a` or `A` in order to trigger the process of adding.
+2. Enter the index number of the good you wish to buy as displayed.
-You add items via first entering the index number as displayed and then the number of units you wish to buy.
+3. Enter the number of units you wish to buy.
+4. Repeat until you have collected all the items you wish to buy.
+Your final price will already be shown as "Current total".